mattkinsey/bucky/docs/source/getting_started.rst

   ./get_US_data.sh

-Create the intermediate graph format used by the model
+Create the intermediate graph format used by the model starting on October 1:

 .. code-block:: bash

-  python -m bucky.make_input_graph
+  ./bmodel make_input_graph -d 2020-10-01

 Run the model with 100 iterations

 .. code-block:: bash

-  python -m bucky.model -n 100
+  ./bmodel model -n 100

 Postprocess and aggregate the monte carlo runs

 .. code-block:: bash

-  python -m bucky.postprocess
+  ./bmodel postprocess

 Create output plots (they will be in output/<run_id>/plots)

 .. code-block:: bash

-  python -m bucky.viz.plot
+  ./bmodel viz.plot

 During postprocessing, the graph file is used to define geographic relationships between administrative levels (e.g. counties, states).
 In some cases, a user may want to define custom geographic groupings for visualization and analysis.
 For example, the National Capital Region includes counties from Maryland and Virginia along with Washington, DC.
 An example lookup table for this region (also known as the DMV) is included in the repo, *DMV.lookup*.